 🔼Etymology and meaning of the name Jair II

-This name Jair seems to be presented as a truncated version of the name Jaare-oregim, the first part of which comes the root group יער (y'r) I & II:
+This name Jair seems to be presented as a truncated version of the name Jaare-oregim, the first part of which comes from the root group יער (y'r):

 Alfred Jones (Dictionary of Old Testament Proper Names) translates the second part of the name Jaare-oregim with Weavers, and looking for a fitting translation for the first part, figures that the core meaning of the combined root יער may have something to do with the many-colored crowns of trees in a forest: a tapestry.
 For Jair (יעיר), which he figures is the expanded version of Jaare (יער), he proposes a rather curious He Will Embroider.